Company breaks ground on 'world's most sustainable' apartment building in Seattle

 The company explained in a release that the tower will use roughly 900 panels, all constructed at the SLI factory in Tacoma, with pre-installed electrical wiring, plumbing, and mechanical equipment.
 The building itself will be constructed by placing these panels together in a specific sequence.

-“The 303 building is a miracle of sustainability and SLI is showing that we can both address climate change and build up our economy,” said Washington Governor Jay Inslee in a statement.
+“The 303 building is a miracle of sustainability and SLI is showing that we can both address climate change and build up our economy,” said Washington Gov. Jay Inslee in a statement.

 “It’s crucial to the region, and the planet, that we build back better and recover from COVID in an equitable way.
 Projects like 303 Battery that address climate while providing jobs are key to our region’s future,” said King County Executive Dow Constantine at the event.